OpenHistoricalMap/ohm-inspector/README.md

 `selectFeature(type, id)` -- Fetch information from the OSM Overpass API and display it in the Inspector.

 `showClassicPanel()` -- Hide the OpenHistoricaMapInspector panel and show the classsic inspector output.
 The stock/classic OSM inspector content is hidden by default.
-This behavior is also triggered by the "Show Classic View" button, for people who prefer the stock OSM readout.
+This behavior is also triggered by the "OHM Way Info" link, for people who prefer the stock OSM readout.

 `hideClassicPanel()` -- Hide the classsic inspector output and show the OpenHistoricaMapInspector panel.